ChenPeleg/common-react/README.md

 The basic set that is used by the package is the follow.

-important: the following is a template and should can modified to almost any react project.
+> important: the following is a template and should can modified to almost any react project.

-The only things you need are:
+> **The only things you need are:**
-- React 18^
+> - React 18^
-- Tailwind CSS
+> - Tailwind CSS

 The rest including Typescript, ESLint, Prettier, and Vite are optional, at least for the basic setup.